 Do I have to Be Good Looking for the Guest List?

-There have been situations in Vegas that have made national headlines where promoters were asking for pictures before they would put guests on the list.
+There have been situations in Vegas that have made national headlines where promoters asked for pictures before putting guests on the list.
 After some legal issues and discrimination lawsuits, the clubs have loosened up the quality of crowd restrictions.
 Even though it's not advertised that you have to be good-looking to get on the Las Vegas Guest List, that does not mean there isn't still some funny business going on behind the scenes.
 Most of the promoters who work for these clubs know if they bring in bad quality people, they will not get paid for them, not to mention they will get yelled at and potentially fired if the quality of the crowd is not good.

 If the quality of the crowd is less than desirable, the promoter has no incentive to put you on the list.
-On certain high-demand events, you'll find clubs that are only interested in listing attractive women because they know they will sell enough tickets and Bottle Service to fill the club without any list.
+At certain high-demand events, you will find clubs that are only interested in listing attractive women because they know they will sell enough tickets and table ervice to fill the club without any list.
 If you're in doubt, I would highly recommend buying tickets.
-By law there's absolutely no way they can deny you a ticket.
+By law, there's absolutely no way they can deny you a ticket.

 Hopefully, we have answered all your questions about the list.
-With over seven years in Vegas and running a promotional team of over 30 people at Hakkasan and Wet, I pretty much have seen and heard it all.
-The promoter who is putting you on the list works hard for a living, and it's not an easy job.
-I would encourage you to deliver on your promises, if you say you're going to be somewhere, then please show up.
+With over ten years in Vegas and running a promotional team of over 30 people at Hakkasan and Wet, I pretty much have seen and heard it all.
+The promoter putting you on the list works hard for a living, and it's not an easy job.
+I would encourage you to deliver on your promises.
+If you say you will be somewhere, then please show up.
 If you would like a quote for a package, VIP Entry, or Bottle Service, please fill out our form.
 Some clubs with big DJs will not have a list, and we strongly encourage getting tickets through us.
 There may be a long wait and capacity issues, we do not have control over these situations.